Copenhagen City Bikes: Abolition and new program

 Though a tender was held in 2012 for a new version, which was expected to be introduced in 2013, the Copenhagen City Hall decided to abandon the plans for the new city bikes, due to a budget limit on the construction costs.
 The contract for the existing system would be terminated following the 2012 season, extended to the end of the year, and with no replacement available, the city bikes came to an end, though a commuter version is still expected to be introduced at some point.

 The decision to abolish the city bikes was criticised by the Danish Cyclists Federation, the Federation of Danish Motorists and the tourist organisation Wonderful Copenhagen, which all considered the reason for the decision to be lack of interest from the City Hall.
 The programme managers expected that of the 1,500–1,700 bikes on the street, when the abolition was announced, much fewer would actually be available at the end of 2012.

 After more than a year of being the only major Danish city without a city bike scheme, Copenhagen launched its new City Bikes in October 2014.
 The new, white city bikes feature GPS navigation and a motor and can be rented at an hourly rate or through a flat rate.
+As of December 2022 they are no longer operating.